fedetft/directorydiffmerge/Readme.md

 ddm backup --fixup -s srcdir_path/directory -t backup_path/directory backup_path/m1.ddm backup_path/m2.ddm
 ```

+It is best to write the command in a shell script file to use it every time you want to update the backup.
 DO NOT swap the source and backup directories!
 Remeber, `-s` stands for source directory, where ddm will READ, and `-t` stands for target directory, where ddm will WRITE.

 Also note that you SHOULD NOT MODIFY the content of the source directory while the backup is in progress.